dipree/github-markdown/README.md

 ___
 ```

-## Special URL Rendering
+## Special Rendering
-There are a some GitHub urls that render special in Markdown.
+There is some special Markdown rendering in GitHub.

+### URLs
+Referencing some specific url formats renders special.

-### Issues
+#### Issues
-Reference the url of an issue in the same or a different repository.
+Issues from the same or a different repository.

 https://github.com/dipree/github-markdown/issues/1
 https://github.com/dipree/dipree/issues/1